 You’ve likely heard of a prenuptial agreement in today’s society, but do you know what a postnuptial agreement is?
 Similar to a prenup, a postnup will divide the assets of each of the spouses and will determine who receives what in the event of death or divorce.
 The main difference is that a postnuptial agreement is done after the couple has already married.
 A postnuptial agreement puts your assets in the hands of you, rather than the property of New York State.
-When agreed upon by both parties, and is signed, a postnuptial is valid in the State of New York, just like a prenuptial agreement would be.
+When agreed upon by both parties and signed, a postnuptial is valid in the State of New York, just like a prenuptial agreement would be.
 If you have any questions regarding postnuptial agreements, know that a divorce lawyer in Suffolk County can help.

 Which Issues Can a Postnuptial Agreement Resolve?